 The Quilotoa Loop – A hikers' haven

 The Andean villages around the Quilota loop make you feel like you have arrived at the world’s end.
 The highlands are super quiet and peaceful.
-Most accommodations are owner-occupied, so don’t expect too much comfort or hot water.
-This is little fun considering the mountain’s cold climate, but the beautiful scenery and the turquoise lagoon make up for it.
-The Quota Lagoon crater lake lies in the middle of a caldera.
+The Quilotoa Lagoon crater lake lies in the middle of a caldera.
 You can either descend the crater or circle it completely.
 The walk downwards takes about 3 hours; the circular route takes about six hours.
 The lush landscape around the crater lake, grazing alpacas, and sometimes even a view up to the snow-covered peaks of the Cotopaxi volcano create spectacular scenery.
 Although many travelers and trekking enthusiasts have already discovered Quilotoa, the area maintains its genuine charm and tranquility.
 You can hike yourself if you don’t like joining a tour.

 How to get to Quilotoa?

 Buses to Quilota leave from Quito’s Quitumbe bus terminal.
 You can buy the ticket on the day of your departure.
 For approx. 3 $ it goes then in 2 h only to Latacunga.
-Here you have to change buses and take a bus to one of the Andean communities around the Quilotoa Loop.
-The closest to the Quilotoa Lagoon is Zumbahua.
+Here you have to change buses and take one to the Quilotoa Village from where you can explore the lagoon.

 The best time to hike Quilota crater